-Ladakh, the land of mystery never becomes tired of enticing travelers with its snow clad peaks.
-The speedy Zanskar and Indus rivers and various streams carrying glaciers from mountains, lush green valleys, all invoke a tourist’s dream.
+Ladakh, the land of mystery never becomes tired of enticing travelers with its snow-clad peaks.
+The speedy Zanskar and Indus rivers and various streams carrying glaciers from mountains, and lush green valleys, all invoke a tourist’s dream.
 Ladakh is not only a paradise for trekkers, but the place is also an equal choice for those who wish to experience tranquility and serenity amidst scenic views.

-Tso Moriri, the fresh water lake is situated at an altitude of 15000 ft.
+Tso Moriri, the freshwater lake is situated at an altitude of 15000 ft.
 The journey from Leh to Tso Moriori offers a sudden change in the landscape from rugged to lush green vegetation.
-While on your way, you can also capture an image of hot spring on your smartphone or camera.
+While on your way, you can also capture an image of a hot spring on your smartphone or camera.

 The beautiful Pangong Lake is around 134 km long.
-The lake is located at the height of 14270 ft. and about 40% of the lake falls under India.
-The pristine, blue water of the lake reflect the mountainous peaks.
-The tranquil and serene environment captivates traveler’s mind.
+The lake is located at a height of 14270 ft. and about 40% of the lake falls under India.
+The pristine, blue water of the lake reflects the mountainous peaks.
+The tranquil and serene environment captivates the traveler’s mind.

 Zanskar valley is one of the secluded places to visit in Ladakh.
-The valley is a home for thousands of Buddhists.
+The valley is home to thousands of Buddhists.
 The valley lies between the Zanskar mountain ranges and the Great Himalayan ranges.
 The valley is surrounded by deep gorges and lofty mountains.
-The valley remains close for eight months every year because of heavy snowfall.
+The valley remains closed for eight months every year because of heavy snowfall.

 The Royal Leh Palace was built by King Sengge Namgyal in the 17th century.
-The palace boasts of nine stories and offers a magnificent, panoramic view of Stok Kangri, Leh and Indus River.
+The palace boasts nine stories and offers a magnificent, panoramic view of Stok Kangri, Leh, and the Indus River.
 The palace houses a museum where you will find rare collections of ceremonial dresses, crowns, jewelry, etc.

 A Japanese constructed the Shanti Stupa on a steep hilltop.
 The monument is located nearby to the town of Leh.
 From the stupa, you can enjoy the panoramic view of Leh and the snow-clad mountains surrounding the area.
 The views of sunset and sunrise can be experienced from the stupa.

-Kargil was a busy town of Ladakh in the past.
-Various trade activities used to take place between India, China, Afghanistan and Turkey through Kargil.
-Kargil is the second largest town of Ladakh.
+Kargil was a busy town in Ladakh in the past.
+Various trade activities used to take place between India, China, Afghanistan, and Turkey through Kargil.
+Kargil is the second largest town in Ladakh.
 It lies west of Leh and faces the Gilgit-Baltistan region of Pakistan.
 The town is peaceful and is home to a number of scenic attractions.

 Lamayuru monastery is located at an altitude of 3510 meters and about 127 km from Leh.
 The Red Hat sect of Buddhism maintains the monastery.

-Alchi Monastery is the only monastery in Ladakh, which is situated on the flat ground.
-The monastery boasts of wall paintings that belong to 11th century.
+Alchi Monastery is the only monastery in Ladakh, which is situated on flat ground.
+The monastery boasts wall paintings that belong to the 11th century.
 The paintings are well preserved.

 These are some of the places in Ladakh that you need to include in your itinerary.
 The serene environment will compel you to visit again.

-Read our previous article Alaska – Kenai Fjords National Park
+Read our next article Alaska – Kenai Fjords National Park